Fever (Little Willie John song)

 "Fever" is a song written by Eddie Cooley and Otis Blackwell, who used the pseudonym "John Davenport".
 It was originally recorded by the American R&B singer Little Willie John for his debut album, Fever (1956), and released as a single in April of the same year.
 The song topped the Billboard R&B Best Sellers in the US and peaked at number 24 on the Billboard pop chart.
 It was received positively by music critics and was included on several lists of the best songs when it was released.

 It has been covered by several artists from diverse genres.
 Peggy Lee's 1958 rendition became the best-known version and her signature song.
 Lee's version contained rewritten lyrics and an altered music arrangement.
 It was a top-five hit in the UK and Australia in addition to making the top ten in the US and the Netherlands.
 "Fever" was nominated in three categories at the 1st Annual Grammy Awards in 1959, including Record of the Year and Song of the Year.

-Other versions of "Fever" were recorded by Elvis Presley, the Beatles, Trini Lopez, Boney M., Madonna, Christina Aguilera, Michael Bublé, Sylvester, the McCoys, La Lupe, Eva Cassidy and Beyoncé.
+Notable versions of "Fever" were recorded by Elvis Presley, the Cramps, Madonna, Michael Bublé, Bette Midler, Amanda Lear, the McCoys, Leon Russell, La Lupe and Beyoncé.

-Madonna released it as a single from her fifth studio album, Erotica (1992), in March 1993 through Warner Bros.
+Madonna released it as a single from her fifth album, Erotica (1992), in March 1993 through Warner Bros.
 It topped the Finnish Singles Chart and the Hot Dance Club Play chart in the US, in addition to charting in the top 50 in many other countries.
 Madonna filmed and released a music video directed by Stéphane Sednaoui and performed the song on several television shows as well as her 1993 The Girlie Show World Tour.
 "Fever" has featured in many films, plays and television shows.